 The therapeutic benefits of chanting include relieving chronic pain, depression, anxiety, and speech impediments as well as improving concentration, speech, and memory skills.
-Traditionally, you first listen and repeat the chant, before memorizing it, and finally learning the meaning.
+Traditionally, before memorizing it, you first listen and repeat the chant, and then you learn the meaning.
 Sound is sacred and healing in the Yoga Tradition of India.

 Chanting the sacred sounds of India can bring you a pain-free body, powerful speech, and a sharper yet peaceful mind.
 Painfully shy as a child, Maggie would often stutter when nervous.
 Her mother introduced her to sacred singing at the age of 5, which Maggie credits to healing her speech and teaching her how to read.

 Her 10 years of singing Early Music and Gregorian Chants from the Anglican tradition gave her a strong foundation for her subsequent training in Vedic Chanting and more recently Kirtan music since 2002.
 In addition, every time Maggie comes home from a couple of months in India with her teachers, she comes home feeling sharper mentally as well as more joyful emotionally.
 In fact, her first experiences of yogic bliss (ānanda) came while chanting in Vancouver after years of study in India.
 Following Śri TKV Desikachar’s advice to her in January 2002, “Chant and sing as much as you can for your healing,” chanting has indeed become a profound part of both her personal practice and public teaching.